iaincollins/structured-data-api/README.md

       description: "The ObjectID of an object in the database matching the schema http://example.com/place.json" }

-Note that setting REPLACE\_REF impacts ALL references in ALL schemas (execept circular references - see the section "Circular references" below).
+Note that setting REPLACE\_REF impacts ALL references in ALL schemas (except circular references - see the section "Circular references" below).

 ### Circular references

 The the validator can't currently handle schemas with circular references.

-The default behaviour when it detrects circular references in a schema is to treat the properties that reference other schemas in that schema to plain objects and to skip validation of those properties (i.e. allow any object).
+The default behaviour when it detects circular references in a schema is to treat the properties that reference other schemas in that schema to plain objects and to skip validation of those properties (i.e. allow any object).

 You can use the REPLACE\_CIRCULAR\_REF environment variable just like REPLACE\_REF but to impact only schemas with circular references - so you can have schemas with circular references instead require URIs or ObjectIDs for entities they reference, instead of plain objects.